Hundred Acre Wood

 The Hundred Acre Wood (also spelled as 100 Aker Wood, Hundred-Acre Wood, and 100 Acre Wood; also known as simply "The Wood") is a part of the fictional land inhabited by Winnie-the-Pooh and his friends in the Winnie-the-Pooh series of children's stories by author A. A. Milne.
 The wood is visited regularly by the young boy Christopher Robin, who accompanies Pooh and company on their many adventures.

 In A. A. Milne's books, the term "Hundred Acre Wood" is actually used for a specific part of the larger Forest, centred on Owl's house (see the map in the book, as well as numerous references in the text to the characters going "into" or "out of" the Hundred Acre Wood as they go between Owl's house and other Forest locations).
-However, in the Pooh movies, and in general conversation with most Pooh fans, "The Hundred Acre Wood" is used for the entire world of Winnie-the-Pooh, the Forest and all the places it contains.
+However, in most of the adaptations, and in general conversation with most Pooh fans, "The Hundred Acre Wood" is used for the entire world of Winnie-the-Pooh, the Forest and all the places it contains.

 The Hundred Acre Wood of the Winnie-the-Pooh stories was inspired by Five Hundred Acre Wood in Ashdown Forest in East Sussex, England.
 A. A. Milne's country home at Cotchford Farm, Hartfield was situated north of Ashdown Forest, and Five Hundred Acre Wood is a dense beech wood that Christopher Robin Milne would explore on his way from Cotchford Farm onto the Forest.
 Five Hundred Acre Wood is long-established, having been originally sold off from the Forest in 1678.
 The wood is part of the Buckhurst Park estate, is privately owned, and is not therefore accessible to the public.
 Two footpaths, including the Wealdway, cross through the wood and are available for public use.